andrei-kh/wallpaper-finder/README.md

       -st [TYPE], --sort-type [TYPE]
                             Sort type.
 Can be hot, new, top, rising.
       -l [LIMIT], --limit [LIMIT]
-                            How many images would be parsed.
+                            How many submissions would be parsed.
       -tf [TIME_FILTER], --time-filter [TIME_FILTER]
                             Only with sort-type top.
 Top from day, week, month, year or all.
       -rd, --remove-duplicates
                             If present script would not save duplicates of images in save-folder.
-                            If you have a lot of images you will die before it finishes.
       -ua, --use-api        If present script would use 'praw' to parse reddit.
                             Needs 'credentials.json' to be present.
+      -ae ALLOWED_EXTENSIONS [ALLOWED_EXTENSIONS ...], --allowed-extensions ALLOWED_EXTENSIONS [ALLOWED_EXTENSIONS ...]
+                            Images with only this extensions are allowed.
       --credentials [PATH]  Folder with credentials.json.
       --save-folder [PATH]  Folder where immages would be saved.
       --temp-folder [PATH]  Temporary folder to save images.
-                            WARNING: After finishing loaded pictures in
-                            this folder would be removed!
+WARNING: After finishing loaded pictures in this folder would be removed
+      -v, --verbose         Makes everything more verbose.
     ```

     Also, you can edit __settings.json__, but values passed as a parameter     __override__ values from __settings.json__